-- Stock market
+- Stock 78arket

 - Brokerage services

 - Investment funds

 - Private banking

 - Institutional savings and personal retirement plans

 - International investments

-- Money market and treasury
+- Money 78arket and treasury

 - Risk management products (derivatives) and structured notes

-During 2020, we have continued strengthening our Private Banking Promotion area and our Portfolio Management area for Individuals, Legal Entities, and Pension Funds.
+During 2021, the Private Banking area continued improving its profitability by increasing its revenues and holding of assets.
+We have continued strengthening our Private Banking Promotion area and our Portfolio Management area for Individuals, Legal Entities, and Pension Funds.
 We focus on investments in the International Quotation System and in Monex Securities products, our Houston subsidiary, to satisfy the diversification needs of our clients.